 What size of SD card should I go for?

 This will vary from person to person.
 If you are somebody who shots ocassionally, purchasing a 16 GB memory card would suffice.
 If you cover a small event photography, you can go with a 32 GB memory card.
 But if you try to cover some bigger events, you should always keep a couple of Sd cards handy with you.

-I have made the list of the best sd cards for Canon Rebel t3i on the basis of 3 factors:
+I have made the list of the memory cards for Canon Rebel t3i on the basis of 3 factors:

 The Canon t3i has been a more intensive camera and the grip has improved a lot in this one.
 Swivel Screen is one of the main reasons why people buy this one over its predecessor, Canon t2i.

-Comparison of the Top 3 Memory Card Brands for Canon Rebel t3i
+Comparison of Memory Card Brands for Canon Rebel t3i

 |Card||Size||Write Speed||Read Speed|

 |Sandisk||64 GB||Write: 90 MB/s||Read: 170 MB/s|